 The Gwaii Trust Board of Directors recognizes that travel costs can be a barrier to students’ participation in sporting, cultural and educational activities.
 The Field Trip fund provides direct funding to School District 50 to assist in offsetting travel costs for school teams, classes, and clubs to participate in Field Trips.
 For details of the grant review our grant guide, or contact Carla Lutner by email (email@example.com).

 Post-Secondary Institution Tours

-The Post-Secondary Institution Tours Grant assists local high school students to experience off-island post-secondary institutions prior to graduating.
-The grant assists in travel costs for grade 10, 11 and 12 students to travel to post-secondary institutions to help familiarize themselves with college and university lifestyle and academic requirements once they graduate.
-Contact Carla Lutner by email (firstname.lastname@example.org) for an application or with questions.
+The Post-Secondary Institution Tours Grant assists local high school students experience off-island post-secondary institutions prior to graduating.
+The Gwaii Trust has approved $43,000 in 2024 for this grant to assist in travel costs for grade 10, 11 and 12 students to travel to post-secondary institutions to help familiarize themselves with college and university lifestyle and academic requirements once they graduate.
+For details on the grant, contact Carla Lutner by email (firstname.lastname@example.org).